cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Simulation.rst

 .. java:method::  double start()
    :outertype: Simulation

-   Starts the execution of CloudSim simulation and waits for complete execution of all entities, i.e. until all entities threads reach non-RUNNABLE state or there are no more events in the future event queue.
+   Starts simulation execution and waits for all entities to finish, i.e. until all entities threads reach non-RUNNABLE state or there are no more events in the future event queue.

    \ **Note**\ : This method should be called just after all the entities have been setup and added.
+The method blocks until the simulation is ended.

-   :throws RuntimeException: When the simulation already run once.
+   :throws UnsupportedOperationException: When the simulation has already run once.
 If you paused the simulation and wants to resume it, you must use \ :java:ref:`resume()`\  instead of calling the current method.
    :return: the last clock time

 terminate